Gavin Sheets Player Props: White Sox vs. Twins

-On Tuesday, Gavin Sheets (coming off going 1-for-3) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+On Wednesday, Gavin Sheets (coming off going 0-for-3) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 1:10 PM ET.

 Gavin Sheets Game Info & Props vs. the Twins